Abdullahsrwr/chatting-server/README.md

 Method #1

-3. If using IntelliJ IDE, project is set up with three run configurations: "Server", "Client", and "Client2".
-Running These configurations in order will run the server and open up two chat clients.
+3. If using IntelliJ IDE, project is set up with three run configurations; "Server", "Client", and "Client2".
+Running these configurations in order will run the server and open up two chat clients.

 Method #2

-4. Compile ChatServer.java, ChatServerClient.java, and ChatServerThread.java
+4. Compile ChatServer.java, ChatServerClient.java, and ChatServerThread.java.
 5. Run ChatServer.
 6. Run as many instances of ChatServerClient as needed.